dcaulton/cv_worker/README.md

 ## Install requirements:
-python 3
+- python 3
+- npm
-I've only installed on linux or mac, don't know/care what problems this has on windows
+- I've only installed on linux or mac, don't know/care what problems this has on windows